 - 64-bit or 32-bit processor (CPU).
 You’ll need to download either the 64-bit or 32-bit version of Windows that’s appropriate for your CPU.
 To check this on your current PC, go to PC info in PC settings or System in Control Panel, and look for System type.

 - System requirements.
-See the system requirements before installing Asset not found.
+See the system requirements before installing Windows 8.1.
 We also recommend that you visit your PC manufacturer's website for info about updated drivers and hardware compatibility.

 - Language in Windows.
-You'll need to choose the same language when you install Asset not found.
+You'll need to choose the same language when you install Windows 8.1.
 To see which language you're currently using, go to Time and language in PC settings or Region in Control Panel.

 - Edition of Windows.
 You should also choose the same edition of Windows.
-This might be Asset not found or Asset not found Pro.
+This might be Windows 8.1 or Windows 8.1 Pro.
 To check which edition you're currently running, go to PC info in PC settings or System in Control Panel, and look for Windows edition.

 When you’re ready, select the link that matches the version of Windows you want to create media for and follow the instructions:

 Article ID: 15088 - Last Review: Aug 31, 2016 - Revision: 27